We may receive compensation when you click on links to products from our partners.

 Including your interests and hobbies:

 A resume is meant to show your work and education, not what you like to do on weekends, but all too often people include information about how they enjoy basket-weaving, swimming, or going to the movies.
 The justification most people use for including these things is that they think it will help to show they are a “well rounded” person.
-The only reason you would include hobbies or other interests on your resume is becuase it is professionally relevant.
-For example, you can you enjoy swimming if you are applying for a job as a physical trainer.
-It is best to either find a way to list relevant career interests under your experience or save it for the interview.
+The only reason you would include hobbies or other interests on your resume is that it is professionally relevant.
+For example, you can enjoy swimming if you are applying for a job as a physical trainer.

 Listing all of your primary education schools: